Skip to main content

 Permissions

-Always remember to ensure the correct people have the appropriate permissions to access your company and project materials.
+Always remember to ensure the correct people have the appropriate permissions to access your company and project data.
 This can be done per individual or by applying Permission Templates.

 In order to view Company and Project Contacts, users will need View Permissions for Contacts